spatie/laravel-directory-cleanup/README.md

 Specify the directories that need cleaning in the config file.

 When running the console command `clean:directories` all files in the specified directories older then `deleteAllOlderThanMinutes` will be deleted.

+If `deleteEmptySubdirectories` is set to true empty subdirectories will be deleted.

 This command can be scheduled in Laravel's console kernel.